dan-myrtz/ai-stories-greece/README.md

 # AI Stories: Greece

-> *What does an LLM imagine when asked to write a Greek story?*

 This is a personal exploratory project.
 I came across the [AI STORIES project](https://www.uib.no/en/cdn/169711/ai-stories) at the University of Bergen, found the question it asks genuinely interesting, and wanted to look at the Greek material myself.
 It analyses the 50 stories generated for Greece in Rettberg and Wigers' dataset of stories produced by `gpt-4o-mini` for 252 nationalities (DOI: [10.18710/VM2K4O](https://doi.org/10.18710/VM2K4O), CC0 1.0).
 The analysis is ongoing; notebooks, comparisons, and visualisations will be added over time.

 **Live site:** [dan-myrtz.github.io/ai-stories-greece](https://dan-myrtz.github.io/ai-stories-greece/), an interactive scrollytelling visualisation of the findings below, with a searchable browser for all 50 stories.
 Source in `src/`, built with [Observable Framework](https://observablehq.com/framework/).